A lot of people confuse strategy with planning.

 Strategy does that for our marketing.

-You’ve probably been advertising, or posting on social media all this time which is the action.
+You’ve probably been advertising, or posting on social media all this time.
+That’s the action.

 But do you know why?